hashicorp/terraform-website/content/source/docs/enterprise/vcs/gitlab-eece.html.md

 2. Click the "Edit" button.

-3. In the "Redirect URI" field, paste the callback URL from TFE's OAuth Configuration page, replacing the "example.com" placeholder you entered earlier.
+3. In the "Redirect URI" field, paste the callback URL from TFE's VCS Provider page, replacing the "example.com" placeholder you entered earlier.

 4. Click the "Save application" button.
 A banner saying the update succeeded should appear at the top of the page.

 ## Step 4: On TFE, Request Access

-1. Go back to your TFE browser tab and click the "Connect organization `<NAME>`" button on the OAuth Configuration page.
+1. Go back to your TFE browser tab and click the "Connect organization `<NAME>`" button on the VCS Provider page.

     ![TFE screenshot: the connect organization button](./images/tfe-connect-orgname.png)